Wangsu-Cloud-Storage/wcs-nodejs-sdk/README.en.md

 ## Configuration
 Before using wcs-nodejs-sdk, you need to:
-1. Have a pair of keys, which can be viewed in the Wangsu Cloud Storage console
+1. Have a pair of keys, which can be viewed in the Wcs Cloud Storage console
-2. Create a new bucket, which can be operated in the Wangsu Cloud Storage console
+2. Create a new bucket, which can be operated in the Wcs Cloud Storage console

 After completing the above operations, create a config file in your project.
 The configuration items and definitions are as follows:
 ```